 Most of these men and women were young or even small children when the Civil War started.
 Some former slaves were worried about what would happen if they talked honestly about slavery.
 At the time of the interviews, American society still considered black Americans inferior to whites.
 Click on the link to the right to read and listen to individual slave narratives.

 Missouri attracted slave owners because slavery had been allowed in the area under French and Spanish rule.
 Later, as American settlers came to the lands opened up by the Louisiana Purchase, a blending of cultures created a unique economic and social system that included slavery.
 The institution of slavery affected everything from how Missouri became a state to what was sold in the local store.
 Although Missouri’s laws allowed slavery and protected it, the terrain, economy, state location and population made it different from other slave states.

-Many Missourians did not have the financial means to own slaves and some had no desire to.
-The average slave owner in Missouri owned less than 10 slaves and most owned just a few.
+Many Missourians did not have the financial means to own slaves, and some had no desire to.
+The average slave owner in Missouri owned fewer than 10 slaves, and most owned just a few.
 Economically, owning a large number of slaves was only profitable on plantations where primarily one crop was grown.
 “Cash crops” in Missouri included cotton, tobacco, hemp and rice.
 Large plantations abounded in the fertile farmlands of the south, but in Missouri only the land along the Missouri and Mississippi Rivers could support large farms.
 Click on the link to the right to read and listen to quotes about slavery in Missouri.

-Click on the links on the right to read and listen to the words of former Missouri slaves on the following
+Click on the links on the right to read and listen to the words of former Missouri slaves on the following topics:

 Necessities: Food, Clothing and Medicine Work